xolox/python-deb-pkg-tools/README.rst

 The Python package `deb-pkg-tools` is a collection of functions to work with Debian packages and repositories.
 Some of those functions have a command line interface (see below) because they're very convenient to use in shell scripts, while other functions are meant to be called directly from Python code.
+It's currently tested on Python 2.6, 2.7 and 3.4.

 Status
 ------